 Tornadoes don’t give much notice, so it’s important to have a plan and be as prepared as possible before storms approach.
 Be ready for anything from power outages to evacuation, and make sure your whole family knows what to do when storms start brewing.

-If strong wind and rain are already in the forecast, close all of the windows and doors, followed by your blinds, curtains, and shutters.
+If strong winds and rain are already in the forecast, close all of the windows and doors, followed by your blinds, curtains, and shutters.
 If possible, pad outside vehicles with thick blankets in case of hail.
 Stay away from windows and exterior walls, and brush up on your evacuation plan, including the location of nearby shelters.
 Have all emergency contact numbers on hand for the police and fire department, local hospitals, emergency rescue squads, and, of course, close friends and family members.
 Finally, gather all of your emergency supplies in one place in case the power goes out or you need to leave in a hurry.

 Recovering Once the Storm Has Passed